supermacro/neverthrow/README.md

 ```

 > more documentation coming soon :) ... the source code + tests are pretty self-explanatory though!

+### Wrapping a Dependency that throws

+> incomplete ...
+> Examples to come soon

+- axios
+- knex

 ## A note on the Package Name